anthonyjj89/cline-mcp-tools/docs/features/external-advice.md

   │   ├── api_conversation_history.json  # Conversation history
   │   ├── ui_messages.json      # UI messages
   │   └── external-advice/      # External advice directory
-  │       ├── advice-123.json   # Advice file
+  │       ├── advice-123.json   # Active advice file
-  │       └── advice-456.json   # Another advice file
+  │       ├── advice-456.json   # Another active advice file
+  │       └── Dismissed/        # Subdirectory for dismissed notifications
+  │           └── advice-789.json  # Dismissed advice file
   └── [another_task_id]/
       └── ...
 ```

 This structure ensures that each conversation has its own dedicated advice notifications that are contextually relevant to that specific conversation.
+As of version 0.5.1, the system uses a folder-based approach for dismissed notifications, where dismissed notifications are moved to the `Dismissed` subdirectory.

 ## Advice Properties